Shreyashree14/Music-Flask/README.md

 flask_limiter
 ```

-### Installation and Setup
+### Installation

 To install the above packages use:
 ```
 sudo pip install –r requirements.txt
 ```

+### Setup (Optional)

 Database file is already uploaded in the repo.
 To create your own db, navigate to app.py from the terminal and use the python interpreter:
 ```
 from app import db
 db.create_all()
 ```
 A secret key is present in the config.py file.
-Create your own using the python interpreter and replace the existing secret key:
+To create your own, use the python interpreter to run the below code snippet and replace the secret key in the config.py file:
 ```
 import os
 print(os.urandom(16))